Warning: Parts of this page are sorely in need of revision

 When you have altered an XML source file, it is critical that you validate your revision.

 Your XML must validate.
-RXP is a good XML validator, you can also use
+RXP is a good XML validator, you can use.
+This validator is also available in many Linux distributors.

-For some of the common problems found in our XML files, we have created gblint.pl which is available in SVN in the "scripts" module.
+For some of the common problems found in our XML files, we have created gblint.pl which is available in Git in the "common/scripts" module.

 Publishing from XML